Monterey Bay, California

 The following tips offer practical guidance to project owners and developers seeking to bring forward their own project’s guarantee, via either stakeholder resources, a strong balance sheet … or a third-party sponsor.

 Securing a usable guarantee can chew up a lot of time if not properly oriented.
 Knowledge is power.
-By keeping the CAP guarantee under your own control, you will avoid the scams that are so common with (mostly) instruments used for trade, including via Providers or on Private Placement Platforms.
+By keeping the CAP guarantee under your own control, you will avoid the scams that are so common with instruments used for trade, including Standby LC “Providers” or on dodgy Private Placement Platforms.

 What are the Security options for CAP funding?

 Let’s unpack the above question.
-First, what do we mean by non-cash assets and how valuable are they relative to a cash deposit as Security?
+First, what do we mean by “non-cash assets” and how valuable are they relative to a cash surety deposit or backing a Standby Letter of Credit (SbLC) as CAP funding Security?

 If you plan to involve a third party “provider”